mcsgeek/bootprep/ARCHITECTURE.md

 BootPrep has exactly one responsibility:

-> **Prepare a selected writable Btrfs snapshot so it becomes the next bootable system.**
+> **Prepare the boot environment so a selected writable snapshot becomes the next bootable system.**

 It performs only the operations necessary to accomplish that goal.